You have to do yoga to overcome anxiety.

 This online yoga for anxiety and depression is my go-to.
 It focuses on Dynamic Sequencing which is flowing forms of movement.

 This yoga book can be purchased as an eBook or as a hard copy.
 Being the writer that we are, we went with the actual book.
 Plus, having it sit on my coffee table is a huge reminder that we need to get off my arse.

 As the title reads, this yoga book teaches you the practices that’ll help you attain emotional balance which is key to overcoming anxiety and depression.

 An obvious favourite of mine is the Yoga for Healing.
 It’s one of the best types of yoga for anxiety and depression because it’s an online program that focuses on healing pain in the mind, body and the soul.

 Without self love, it’ll be hard to do anything.
-So, I highly recommend the 30 Day Self Love Program that incorporates yoga and other healing practices to teach you how to get yourself back.
+So, we highly recommend the 30 Day Self Love Program that incorporates yoga and other healing practices to teach you how to get yourself back.

 Anxiety and depression can make relaxation seem impossible.
 As for deep relaxation, it’s simply never heard of for anxiety and depression sufferers.
 So, it takes a lot of practice because our minds are already all over the place.
-So, the Yoga Nidra book is good for that, which is why I’ve included it as one of the best types of yoga for anxiety and depression.
+So, the Yoga Nidra book is good for that, which is why we’ve included it as one of the best types of yoga for anxiety and depression.

 And there you have it!
 You won’t regret getting off your booty and doing some yoga – and that’s coming from a girl who absolutely despises working out.